Yesterday, my computer's cooling fan started kicking into high ever few minutes or so.

 I'm gonna see what I can find on your computer but I'm one of the least qualified around here as far as that goes..

-I keep coming up empty on the HP site when I search for the comp
+I keep coming up empty on the HP site when I search for the computer.

-Any computer shop will have replacement fans. they are easy to c
+Any computer shop will have replacement fans. they are easy to change except for the one in the powersupply..

-Thanks guys...I blew it out with some compressed air and it stop
+Thanks guys...I blew it out with some compressed air and it stopped. :)

 LOL had a ton of Dust bunnies in mine too .....!!!

-Lol @DonnyThompson told ya so :).
-It's one of the biggest things
+Lol DonnyThompson told ya so :).
+It's one of the biggest things users neglect.

 I know this is a bit old, but this is great emphasis...